MyArtverse-Project/MyArtverse/README.md

 - Node.js (versions 18 or higher)
 - Yarn
-- _[Optional]_ Rust, for building the standalone desktop client (versions 1.72 or higher)
+- [Optional] Rust, for building the standalone desktop client (versions 1.72 or higher)

 ### Setup and Installation

-Fork/clone the repository and install dependencies and run the local dev server on the root directory:
+Fork/clone the repository, install its dependencies and run the local dev server on the root directory:

 ```console